bananaappletw/NCTU_SOFTDEV_2016/hw2/README.md

 If you have concern about functionality, you could take a look of Windows calculator.

+# Submission

+If your student id is 0115678, then your file name should be 0115678.zip

+We don't need another branch in this homework, just leave master branch.

+Your website entry should be `index.html`.

 # Example Inputs

 Press buttons by order